Wild Weather: Blizzards

 Parent Tracey Eley says:

-I purchased this for my almost-5 year old who is fascinated by tornadoes.
-Of course the book is a bit advanced for her, but she enjoys scientific readers.
+I purchased this for my almost-5 year old who is fascinated by tornadoes...
 I'd definitely recommend this book if you have a tornado-fascinated child around the ages of 5-10.

 Wild Weather: Lightning!